FrankChen021/bithon/README.md

 # JDKs Compatibility

-Following matrix lists the JDKs that have been tested on macOS.
+The following matrix lists the JDKs that have been tested on macOS.
 And in theory, this matrix works both for Windows and Linux.

 | JDK           | Supported |
 |---------------|-----------|